lmarzen/esp32-weather-epd/README.md

 There are configuration options for everything from location, time/date formats, units, and language to air quality index scale and hourly outlook graph bounds.

-The hourly outlook graph (bottom right) shows a line indicating temperature and shaded bars indicating probability of precipitation.
+The hourly outlook graph (bottom right) shows a line indicating temperature and shaded bars indicating probability of precipitation (or optionally volume of precipitation).

 Here are two examples utilizing various configuration options: